Life And Death - the book

 Grauniad: It would be helpful to others if you could report such mistakes in the /Errata subpage.

 nr330?:Boubou is correct.
 There are quite some mistakes.
 I'm on page 65 and just spotted another.
-Though, they are not very annoying and are some kind of check up that you really go through the problems, not just reading the book :) Like a teacher of mine who did a mistake here and there to raise tha attention.
-I'm not really strong (around shodan) and davis is 5d so I doubt that this kind of mistakes would not be noticed.
+Though, they are not very annoying and are some kind of check up that you really go through the problems, not just reading the book :) Like a teacher of mine who did a mistake here and there to raise the attention.
+I'm not really strong (around shodan) and Davis is 5d so I doubt that this kind of mistakes would not be noticed.

 cultureani?: I'd like to second Grauniad's suggestion: please do add the errors to the /Errata page; exposing the errors to the light of day would be really helpful for DDKs.
 Thanks.